Promoting Nancy's photography and educating the public about nature, photography, and God.

 I made the cut.

 Without adjusting the angle of the saw, I set up the second cut.
 I positioned my (newly cut) alignment block to the left (opposite the side we placed the moulding for the cut (in Step 2)) so that I could also place the 2″ moulding to the left of the blade and perpendicular (at a right (90°) angle) to the miter saw fence.
 After clamping down the alignment block, I added a support block to the right of the moulding to keep it in place.
 I could still move the moulding in or out to position the cut.
-You can see why I needed to precut this piece of moulding.
+As you can see, I needed to precut this piece of moulding to keep it from extending too far into the aisle and getting in my way.
+Another reason is explained in Step 6.

 I made the cut.